dotnet/AspNetCore.Docs/aspnet/tutorials/nano-server.rst

 Installing .NET Core Framework
 ------------------------------

-If you published a portable app, you require .NET Core to be installed on your target machine.
-You can execute the following Powershell script in a remote Powershell session to install the .NET Framework to your Nano Server.
+If you published a portable app, .NET Core must be installed on the target machine.
+Execute the following Powershell script in a remote Powershell session to install the .NET Framework on your Nano Server.

 .. literalinclude:: nano-server/Download-Dotnet.ps1
   :language: powershell